TAHA-brazy/electro-hydraulic-control-system/README.md

 This project focuses on the design, identification, and control of an electro-hydraulic actuator system, combining hardware development, system modeling, and real-time control implementation.

+🔍 Key Contributions

+- Design and implementation of electro-hydraulic control system

+- Experimental system identification using PRBS signals

+- Phase-lead controller design and real-time implementation

+- Handling nonlinearities (dead zone and delay approximation)

+- Development of MATLAB-based GUI for system control

 🔌 Hardware & Driving Circuit

 A custom driving circuit was designed to operate the electro-hydraulic system, which includes a pump (supply unit), pressure valve, directional valve (control unit), and hydraulic actuator.